aidenament/Story-Teller-AI/README.md

 ## Overview

 Story Teller is a multi-agent AI system that creates personalized, age-appropriate stories through an interactive conversation with children.
-The application uses a sophisticated orchestration of AI agents to generate, refine, and read stories that capture children's imagination.
+The application uses a sophisticated orchestration of AI agents to generate, refine, and tell stories that capture children's imagination.
 The default model for this project is gpt-3.5-turbo.

 ## Features